jneis-academy/fp-scala-coursera/README.md

-# scala-coursera-fpps
+# mooc-coursera-functional-programming
-code for coursera's 'functional programming principles in scala' course
+sandbox for coursera's 'functional programming principles in scala' course

+powered by coursera & scala